bertjan/java-adsb-receiver/README.md

 java-adsb-receiver
 ==================

-Simple ADS-B receiver in Java and JavaScript, using the Google Maps API.
+Simple ADS-B receiver in Java and JavaScript, using the Google maps API.
-Depends on 'dump1090' by Salvatore Sanfilippo: https://github.com/antirez/dump1090.
+This project depends on 'dump1090' by Salvatore Sanfilippo: https://github.com/antirez/dump1090.

 Background
 ---
+Using a compatible RTL-SDR usb stick (cost < $10) and this project, you'll be able to receive and decode signals from ADS-B transponders installed in commercial airliners and plot flight paths on Google maps.

-See the following presentation:
+For a more in-depth introduction, see the following presentation:
 * http://www.slideshare.net/BertJanSchrijver/jfall-2014-decoding-the-airspace-above-you-with-java-and-7-hardware

-Difference between the setup in the presentation and this project: this project depends on dump1090 as input source for the ADS-B data.
+Difference between the setup in the presentation and this project: this project depends on dump1090 as an input source for the ADS-B data.

 Dependencies
 ---